BJCurrie/Meal-Planned/README.md

 ## General Info
 Time spent deciding what to have for dinner and creating shopping lists adds up.
 This time can be significantly reduced through the use of a meal plan.
-However, many people dislike the repetitivity of a single meal plan.
+However, many people find keeping the same meal plan to be very repetitive.

 Meal Planned is a JS script that uses a list of stored recipes to produce a randomised weekly meal plan, along with the required ingredients.
 Meal Planned enables users to enjoy the time savings of manual meal planning, without the monotonousness.